- Altitude sickness can happen if you travel to a high elevation — such as up a mountain.

 - The main symptoms are a headache, cough, racing heart or trouble breathing.

 What is altitude sickness?

-- whether or not you have any problems affecting you heart and lungs.
+- if you usually have problems with your heart and lungs

-Altitude sickness can be fatal if not treated.
+Altitude sickness can happen very quickly.
+It can be fatal if it’s not treated.

 What are the symptoms of altitude sickness?

-Altitude sickness can be worse at night and can last for days, even if you stay at the same altitude.
+Altitude sickness can be worse at night.
+It can last for days, even if you stay at the same altitude.

 How is altitude sickness treated?

 If you have altitude sickness, you should stay where you are or go down the mountain until your symptoms disappear.